Ministry Plans To Launch New Schemes To Improve Quality Education - UrduPoint

 Ministry Plans To Launch New Schemes To Improve Quality Education

-The sources told APP on Wednesday that PC-I was being prepared for the renovation of old ones and establishment of new building of 175 schools of ICT.
+The sources told APP that PC-I was being prepared for the renovation of old ones and establishment of new building of 175 schools of ICT.

 They said that remaining schools would be renovated and upgraded in the next Public Sector Development Programme.